zaphosting/docs/docs/dedicated-proxmox.md

 ---
 id: dedicated-proxmox
-title: 'Dedicated Server: Installation of Proxmox VE'
+title: "Dedicated Server: Installation of Proxmox VE"
 description: Information on how to install Proxmox Virtual Environment on your dedicated server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Proxmox
 ---